akshay-git-sys/leads-assessment/README.md

    Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.

    Open [http://localhost:3000/admin](http://localhost:3000/admin) with your browser to see the Lead List admin panel.
-Login credentials are -
+Login credentials are:
-   Username: admin / password: password
+   Username: `admin` / password: `password`

 ### File Structure